MeadowlarkDAW/rainout/DESIGN_DOC.md

 /// Information and configuration options for the "monolithic" system-wide
 /// Jack audio device
 pub struct JackAudioDeviceOptions {
-    /// If this is `false`, then it means that Jack is not installed on the
-    /// system and thus cannot be used. pub installed_on_sytem: bool,

-    /// If this is `false`, then it means that Jack is installed but it is
-    /// not currently running on the system, and thus cannot be used until
-    /// the Jack server is started.
-    pub running: bool,

     /// The sample rate of the Jack device pub sample_rate: u32,